lewagon/dotfiles/04-Front-End/02-Bootstrap/02-Bootstrap-mockup/README.md

 ## Specs

 Your project should have a `index.html` file for the home page and a `about.html` file for the about page.
-Start with a clean Bootstrap mockup **without custom design** with all the good components (navbar, buttons, grids, modal). **You will add your own design as a second step** (to change the navbar color, the fonts, etc..), once you have a good mockup with all the elements in place.
+Start with a clean Bootstrap mockup **without custom design** but with all the components in the right place (navbar, buttons, grids, modal). **You will add your own design as a second step** (to change the navbar color, the fonts, etc..), once you have a clean mockup to work with.
+This is how good front-end developpers are working: bootstrap mockup first, custom design second.

 ## Tips